High Mountain Green 2026

 Origin

-Hualong Village, Heibaoshan, E'Mei, Sichuan
+Heibao Mountain, Haulong Village, E'Mei, Sichuan

 There is a mythical mountain in Sichuan province.
 For many people, it is a household name that, when spoken, evokes an air of the otherworldly.
 This place is called E'Mei 峨眉.